A shared vision for Pukekohe

 To make sure Pukekohe grows in a planned and sustainable way, Auckland Council has asked us to deliver urban regeneration to help create a vibrant, competitive, safe and walkable town centre, with better access to employment, education and healthcare.

-Panuku Development Auckland will be working in Pukekohe to deliver this for the next five to ten years.
+Eke Panuku Development Auckland will be working in Pukekohe to deliver this for the next five to 10 years.

 Our strategic plan for Pukekohe - Kia Puawai a Pukekohe outlines how we will implement regeneration in the short, medium and long term.